mishaa1989/SpeakMaster/replit.md

 Mock OPIC LMS is a web-based learning management system designed for administering and taking OPIC (Oral Proficiency Interview by Computer) mock tests.
 The application serves two primary user roles:

-1. **Administrators** - Create and manage test sets by uploading MP3 audio files containing questions
+1. **Administrators** - Create and manage test sets by uploading 1-50 MP3 audio files containing questions, and download student submissions as ZIP files
-2. **Students** - Take tests by listening to audio questions and recording spoken responses
+2. **Students** - Take tests by listening to audio questions and recording spoken responses, after providing their name and language selection

-The system enables asynchronous language assessment by capturing student recordings and delivering them to instructors via email.
+The system enables asynchronous language assessment by capturing student recordings and storing them for instructor download.
 The application prioritizes simplicity and focus during test-taking, following Material Design principles adapted for educational contexts.

 ## User Preferences